IKA3K/Stamina-House-Tokyo/README.md

 # NOT Simply Love (StepMania 5)

+If you're looking for Simply Love, the Stepmania 5 theme that is widely used, this isn't it.
+This is a mashup of weird ideas used on an SMX AIO cab, and for people using 16:9 mode Stepmania.

+For Simply Love, please visit https://github.com/dguzek/Simply-Love-SM5 or click the link near "forked from..." above.

 ## What's different

 0. Not meant for playing on anything other than 16:9.
 No really, don't try it.